VoiceIn App for Mental Health Research

 - mental health service users, and

-We are also working with a wide-ranging mental health stakeholder group to raise awareness about the app.
+We are also working with wide-ranging stakeholder groups to raise awareness about the app.

 Funding